TopWeaver/directory-website/README.md

 # directory-website

-This is a capstone project at the end of the Main HTML/CSS curriculum at [Microverse](https:www.microverse.org/) - @microverseinc.
+This is a capstone project at the end of the main HTML/CSS curriculum at [Microverse](https:www.microverse.org/) - @microverseinc.

 # directory-website